reflexcameras/reflexcamera/usermanual.md

 ## Field setup

 Familiarise yourself with setting up the camera in the field by deploying it on some non-roost trees.
-Practice will mean you can set the camera up quickly and quietly with minimal disturbance on roost trees.
+Practice will mean you can set the camera up quickly and quietly with around bat roosts.

 ### Positioning light stand on tree